 Stock up on anti-inflammatory foods such as lemons, avocados, cucumbers, celery, asparagus, leafy greens, etc. Fresh fruits and vegetables, quality protein, and at the same time decrease your sugar intake.
 This will go a long way toward reducing brain fog.
 Download Dr. Nancy's anti-inflammatory ebook to get started.

-Following the anti-inflammatory diet will naturally reduce inflammation, but you need more than just fruits and vegetables to combat high levels of inflammation.
-Add sauerkraut, miso, and other high fiber foods, but also supplement with powerful antioxidant free radical fighters like Smarter Curcumin and a complete pre- and probiotic formula like Smarter Gut Health.
+Following the anti-inflammatory diet will naturally reduce inflammation, but you need more than just fruits and vegetables to discourage high levels of inflammation.
+Add sauerkraut, miso, and other high fiber foods, but also consider boosting your diet with powerful supplements like Smarter Curcumin (which helps promote normal inflammation responses and helps defend against free radicals) and a complete pre- and probiotic formula like Smarter Gut Health.

-Vitamin D levels are often lacking in people who suffer from chronic brain fog.
-Take a daily complete Vitamin D supplement, and on sunny days try to spend at least 30 minutes outdoors soaking up sun.
+Vitamin D levels are often lacking in people that complain of a lack of mental clarity.
+Take a daily complete Vitamin D supplement, and on sunny days try to spend at least 30 minutes outdoors soaking up sun to encourage optimal cognitive function and mental health.

 The takeaway is simple!
 Less inflammation in + more inflammation out = NO MORE BRAIN FOG!
 Take the saran wrap off your brain and enjoy blue skies again, starting today.